EPCR Challenge Cup: 2014–2021

 On 10 April 2014, following almost two years of negotiations, a statement was released under the aegis of European Professional Club Rugby announcing that the nine stakeholders to the new competition, the six unions and three umbrella club organisations (Premiership Rugby, Ligue Nationale de Rugby and Regional Rugby Wales), had signed Heads of Agreement for the formation of the European Rugby Champions Cup, the European Rugby Challenge Cup and a new, third tournament, called the Qualifying Competition.
 On the same day, BT and Sky signed an agreement that divided coverage of the new European competitions.
 Both would split the pool matches, quarter-finals, and semi-finals equally, and both would broadcast the final.
 BT would receive first choice of English Premiership club matches in the Champions Cup, with Sky receiving the same privilege for the Challenge Cup.
 Subsequently, BT have signed an exclusive deal for the Challenge Cup between 2018–19 and 2021–22.

+2021–Present

+The 2023–24 competition saw a new precedent set, with the Sharks of South Africa becoming the first team from outside of Europe to lift the Challenge Cup after an historic 36-22 victory over Gloucester.